William Friedkin, Oscar-winning director of 'The Exorcist' and The French Connection,' dead at 87

 LOS ANGELES (AP) — William Friedkin, the Oscar winning director who became a top filmmaker in his 30s with the gripping “The French Connection” and the horrifying “The Exorcist” and struggled in the following decades to match his early success has died.
 He was 87.

-Friedkin, who won the best director Oscar for "The French Connection," died Monday in Los Angeles, a representative from his office told The Associated Press.
-His wife, former studio head Sherry Lansing also confirmed to The Hollywood Reporter.
+Friedkin, who won the best director Oscar for “The French Connection,” died Monday in Los Angeles, Marcia Franklin, his executive assistant for 24 years, told The Associated Press on behalf of his family and wife, former studio head Sherry Lansing.

 The movie also won Academy Awards for best picture, screenplay and film editing and led critics to hail Friedkin, then just 32, as a leading member of a new generation of filmmakers.